 pacing the reproductive cycle

-absorb, let yourself be affected and produce
+absorb material, let yourself be changed and (re)produce

 find the space = find your voice